+Example 1: 500 mg/10 mL (50 mg/mL)

+25 000 Units/5 ml

-25,000 Units/5 mL (5,000 Units/mL)▲ USP 1-May-2019
+Example 2: 25,000 Units/5 mL (5,000 Units/mL)

-In certain cases, the primary and prominent expression of the total drug content per container \perp is not \perp USP 1-May-2019 effective in preventing medication errors \perp and therefore in those cases, the total drug content per container should not be the primary and prominent expression of strength.
+In certain cases, the primary and prominent expression of the total drug content per container is not effective in preventing medication errors and therefore in those cases, the total drug content per container should not be the primary and prominent expression of strength.
 Insulin products are an example of a product class that is an exception from the total drug content per container requirement.
-Another exception to expressing strength as quantity per total volume \perp USP 1-May-2019 is lidocaine (or similar drugs for local anesthesia) where the product \perp may be \perp USP 1-May-2019 ordered and administered by percentage (e.g., 1% or 2%).
-In such cases, the \perp percentage strength as well as the quantity per total volume followed in close proximity by quantity per milliliter enclosed by parentheses must be used.
+Another exception to expressing strength as quantity per total volume is lidocaine (or similar drugs for local anesthesia) where the product may be ordered and administered by percentage (e.g., 1% or 2%).
+In such cases, the percentage strength as well as the quantity per total volume followed in close proximity by quantity per milliliter enclosed by parentheses must be used.

 Example 1: 1%

-(100 mg/10 mL)
+(100 mg/10 mL) (10 mg/mL)

-(10 mg/mL)

-1 If there are space limitations, see 421{A USP 1-May-2019} CFR§ 201.10(i), 21 CFR§ 4201.105(b), 21 CFR§ {A USP 1-May-2019} 610.60.

-Example 2:
+Example 2: 2%

-2% (1000 mg/50 mL) (20 mg/mL){▲ USP 1-May-2019} Dry solids that must be \triangle constituted \triangle USP 1-May-2019 should follow the same format with the exception that only the \triangle quantity \triangle USP 1-May-2019 of the drug \triangle in the container \triangle USP 1-May-2019 should be listed \triangle as the primary expression of strength, not the quantity per total volume or quantity per milliliter (quantity/mL). \triangle USP 1-May-2019 Example:
+(1000 mg/50 mL) (20 mg/mL)

+Dry solids that must be constituted should follow the same format with the exception that only the quantity of the drug in the container should be listed as the primary expression of strength, not the quantity per total volume or quantity per milliliter (quantity/mL).

+Example: 500 mg/vial

+Ratio Expression of Strength

+Single-entity injectable drug products must be labeled in terms of quantity per milliliter (quantity/mL) and not as a ratio expression.

+Examples: